 - If at the end of the previous mene the jack had been knocked out-of-bounds, then the circle is placed on the assigned terrain, as close as close as possible to the place where the jack crossed the dead-ball line.

-- if it ends up on the far side of a patch of “dead ground”
+- it ends up on the far side of a patch of "dead ground"

-- if it is knocked closer than 3m to the circle
+- it is knocked closer than 3m to the circle

-- if it is knocked more than 20m from the circle
+- it is knocked more than 20m from the circle

-- it is knocked into a pool of water so deep that it floats
+- is knocked into a pool of water so deep that it floats

-In the first four cases, the standard rules apply and the circle is placed according to the normal rules for the placement of the circle.
-In the last case, any puddle of water that is deep enough to float the jack would be considered a throwing obstacle, so the circle would be placed one meter away from the edge of the puddle.
+At the start of the next mene, in the first four cases the circle is placed around the jack.
+In the last case, any puddle of water that is deep enough to float the jack would be considered a throwing obstacle, so the circle would be placed one meter away from the edge of the puddle. ▲